marcinmiz/CHATTER/README.md

  Later, ensure you have php installed on your computer.
 If not, download it from [this site](https://www.php.net/downloads), unzip and follow installer.
 You can check whether php is installed by running `php -v` in console.

+ After you installed php, open settings in your IDE, find languages settings, php language and set PHP interpreter as absolute path to php executable file.
+Then, open php.ini file and remove or comment out the following lines:
+ `zend_extension=<path_to_zend_debugger>
+  zend_extension=<path_to_zend_optimizer>`

+  Locate or create [xdebug] section in the php.ini file and update it as follows:
+ `[xdebug]
+  zend_extension="<path to xdebug extension>" xdebug.remote_enable=1
+  xdebug.remote_port="<the port for Xdebug to listen to>" (the default port is 9000)` Finally, you can run command `php --version` in the command line.
+Output should contain following line `with Xdebug v2.9.8, Copyright (c) 2002-2020, by Derick Rethans`.

  Next step is to install composer if you don't have one installed.
 One of the simplest ways to do that is downloading installer from [this site](https://getcomposer.org/download/).
  You can check whether composer is installed by running `composer -v` in console.